rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 ^^^^^^^^^^^^^^^

-The status message is a type of message that is sent to the supervision system or other equipment with the status of one or more requested signals, for the referenced object.
+The status message is a type of message that is sent to the supervision system or other equipment with the value of one or more requested statuses, for the referenced object.

 The status message can both be interaction driven or event driver and can be sent during the following prerequisites: